yl-msft/GalaxyExplorer/README.md

 PointOfInterest.
 The scene is added to a stack that the ViewLoader maintains, and the stack is popped to determine which scene to load for prev scenes.

-For all scene loaded, an optional callback for the loaded scene can be provided.
+For all scenes loaded, an optional callback for the loaded scene can be provided.
 Scenes are loaded asynchronously, so the TransitionManager uses this callback to know when new content is ready to be shown and moved for a transitions.